certik/theoretical-physics/src/math/complex.rst

 other hand, if the derivative does not depend on $\theta$, i.e. when ${\partial f \over \partial \bar z}=0$, then the complex limit :eq:`complex_deriv_lim` exists, and the function has a complex derivative --- such functions are called analytic.
-Analytic functions thus does not depend on
+Analytic functions thus do not depend on
 $\bar z$ and we can write just $f = f(z)$ for those.

 The ${\partial f \over \partial z}$ and ${\partial f \over \partial \bar z}$